EsdrasChaves/simple-linux-device-driver/README.md

 # simple-linux-device-driver
-Device Driver (module) that turns off the computer immediately or scheduled by keyboard key combination.
+Device Driver (module) that turns off the computer immediately or at a scheduled time by keyboard key combination.

 This is an Operational System course assignment, the goal was to provide a little experience in programming at "Kernel Space".
 The module works on Linux.
 Attach the module: